helm/charts/stable/sumologic-fluentd/README.md

 ## Introduction

-This chart adds the Sumo Logic Collector to all nodes in your cluster via a DaemonSet.
+This chart adds the Sumo Logic Collector to all nodes in your cluster as a DaemonSet.
+The image supports fluentd `file` and `systemd` log sources.

 After you have installed the chart, each pod, deployment, etc. can be optionally [configured](https://github.com/SumoLogic/fluentd-kubernetes-sumologic#options) to specify its log format, source category, source name, or exclude itself from SumoLogic.

+### Configure an individual pod

     annotations:
       sumologic.com/format: "text"
       sumologic.com/sourceCategory: "mywebsite/nginx"
       sumologic.com/sourceName: "mywebsite_nginx"

+### Prevent an individual pod from logging

+    annotations:
       sumologic.com/exclude: "true"

-### Systemd

-The current docker image, for [fluentd-kubernetes-sumologic](https://github.com/SumoLogic/fluentd-kubernetes-sumologic) does not support systemd.
-The only logs available to SumoLogic are those in `/var/log/containers`.
-Logs generated in the `kube-system` namespace can only be excluded using `EXCLUDE_NAMESPACE` and `EXCLUDE_CONTAINER`.
-The `EXPORT_PATH` option is not relevant on a systemd OS.

 ## Prerequisites